Blogs/Design

 Work with our team to create UI that wows investors and converts customers.

-2. Better Readability: Mobile designs typically use larger text and simpler layouts, making content easier to read for people with visual impairments.
+Mobile interfaces typically use larger text and simpler layouts, improving readability for users with visual impairments.

 Use tools like the WebAIM Contrast Checker to ensure your text is readable against its background.